d-saikrishna/DataScience/Unsupervised/DimensionalityReduction.md

 Example: PCA

-Non-linear ways does this mapping
+Non-linear ways does this mapping in a , non-lienar way :o

-Example: t-SNE
+Example: kernel PCA.

 **Parametric and Non-Parametric ways**
 In non-paramteric ways, we do not have an explicit function that does the mapping.
-Instead we just position points in the low dimensional space trying to optimise something (neighbours etc).
+Instead we just position points in the low dimensional space trying to optimise something (preserve nearest neighbours (t-SNE); preserve pairwise distances (MDS)).

 Example: tSNE, MDS